HenrySaya/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 This function is built in a way that it will search for an element in a given list and check if the value corresponds with what is being searched for.
 After the search is matched it will replace this elemnt with the specified replacement element. my_list is the initial list as seen in 2test.py, search is the element to be replaced amd replace is the new element.

+2_uniq_add.py
+This is a function that will add all unique integers in a list that is only once for each digit no repetition of sum of a similar integer.
+This I did by passing the set() function against my_list so that when sum is carried out in the function only uniwque entries are summed up.